dictation-toolbox/aenea/README.rst

 - Access to Dragonfly's powerful grammar specification, using Dragon NaturallySpeaking (via Natlink) or Windows Speech Recognition (not tested).
 - Many Dragonfly grammars will work with only minor modification via proxy.
 - Dictate prose directly into any remote application via emulated keystrokes using the keystroke capture client.
+- Easily add custom Python RPCs run on the server (Linux host) that will be available from your grammars (see server/linux_x11/plugins and client/_server_plugin_example.py)
+- More of a toolkit to voice-enable your current workflow than an off the shelf development environment.

 Primary limitations: